 - 0-9: Fridays

 However, you can get around these rules by filling out this form.
-This form allows you to either apply for a 7-day pass twice per semester, or a single 14-day pass once per semester.
+This form allows you to apply for a 7-day pass twice per semester or a single 14-day pass once per semester.

 The website is in Spanish, but Google Translate should help you through it.